bool3max/bote/README.md

 ## TODO

 * ❌ Implement remote backup and restore functionality via Google Drive
-* ❌ Implement the option for overriding the editor as well as the PDF reader (thus removing 2 potentially unnecessary dependencies)
+* ✔️  ~~Implement the option for overriding the editor as well as the PDF reader (thus removing 2 potentially unnecessary dependencies)~~
 * ✔️  ~~Implement interactive Tab completions~~
 * ✔️  ~~Create a manpage with included usage examples~~
 * ✔️  ~~Implement local backup and restore functionality~~